yutannihilation/kntnr/cran-comments.md

-This is a maintenance release to fix compatibility issue with upcoming release of tidyr.
+This is a maintenance release to fix compatibility issue with upcoming release of dplyr.
 All changes are internal and non-breaking.

 ## Test environments

-* local Windows install, R 3.6.1
+* local Arch Linux install: release
-* ubuntu 16.04 (on travis-ci), R 3.6.1
+* travis-ci: 3.5, release and devel
-* win-builder (devel)
+* win-builder: devel

 ## R CMD check results